marcua/blog.marcua.net/_posts/2022-01-23-explanation-algorithms-tools-to-identify-what-changed.md

 The challenge in implementing Scorpion is that, as presented, it does its processing outside of the database that stores the data.
 Specifically, the way Scorpion partitions and merges subsets of the data to identify an explanation requires decision trees and clustering algorithms that traditionally execute outside of the database[^madlib].
 It also is specific to aggregates, which while commonly the source of "why" questions, aren't the only form of that question.

-This is where [DIFF](http://www.bailis.org/papers/diff-vldb2019.pdf) comes in.
+This is where [DIFF](http://www.bailis.org/papers/diff-vldb2019.pdf) comes in[^related].
 In 2019, Firas Abuzaid, Peter Kraft, Sahaana Suri, Edward Gan, Eric Xu, Atul Shenoy, Asvin Ananthanarayan, John Sheu, Erik Meijer, Xi Wu, Jeff Naughton, Peter Bailis, and Matei Zaharia introduced an explanation algorithm in the form of a database operator called DIFF that can be expressed in SQL.
 If you're so inclined, here's the syntax for the DIFF operator:

 | ![The syntax for the DIFF operator ](/assets/images/diff/diff-figure1.png) |
 |:--:|